reTHINK-project/specs/runtime/readme.md

 #### Runtime Registry

-The Runtime Registry handles the registration of all available runtime components including Core components, Service Provider Sandboxes and each component executing in each sandbox like Hyperty Instances, Protocol Stubs, Hyperty Inteceptors and Applications.
+The Runtime Registry handles the registration of all available runtime components including Core components, Service Provider Sandboxes and each component executing in each sandbox like Hyperty Instances, Protocol Stubs, IdP Proxies and Applications.

-The Runtime Registry handles the allocation of Runtime URL addresses for all these components and manages its status.

-In addition, the Runtime Registry ensures synchronisation with Back-end Service Provider's Domain Registry.
+In addition, the Runtime Registry ensures synchronisation with Back-end Service Provider's Domain Registry or other runtimes connected with P2P Connections.

 The Runtime Registry must have listeners to receive messages at: